xmengkinaxis/CPP/System Design Interview Checklist.md

 * **Throughput** is the amount of work done by the system in a given particular time. partition and split data, so they are served by different machines in the parallel read or write; cache at the different layers, including the client side, front-end servers, and databases
 * **Bandwidth** is the maximum data that can be transferred on the different networks.
 * Request Per Second;
-* can be **achieved** by using multiple machines to parallel process; minimize the latency by geographically distributing servers and their caches, adding cache clusters on top of database clusters, and using CDNs for frequently sharing documents and media content
+* can be **achieved** by using multiple machines to parallel process; minimize the latency by geographically distributing servers and their caches, adding cache clusters on top of database clusters, and using CDNs for frequently sharing documents and media content; can be **achieved** by Caching at each layer (web server, application server, cluster, data base, file system, storage units), CDN, Index, the appropriate programming language
 * video streaming should be smooth
-* Performance can be achieved by Caching at each layer (web server, application server, cluster, data base, file system, storage units), CDN, Index, the appropriate programming language

 ### Scalability
 * a distributed system can continuously evolve in order to support the growing amount of work;